fbpx

 About

 David Cassel has been working professionally as a writer, director, designer, teacher, and performing artist since 1978.
-He has spent his career traveling the world creating and presenting original inter disciplinary productions that have convergence and hybridization as their central creative principles.
-Each of David’s performance explorations bring together a multitude of elements including comedy, clown, character, story, narrative, acting technique, circus skill, juggling, acro balance technique, acrobatics, choreography, dance, improvisation, and, most importantly, human interactivity.
+He has spent his career traveling the world, creating and presenting original interdisciplinary productions that prioritize convergence and hybridization.
+Each of David’s performances brings together a multitude of elements, including comedy, clowning, character, narrative, acting technique, circus skills, juggling, acrobatics, choreography, dance, and improvisation, all centered around human interactivity.